Frans is currently Chairman of the Supervisory Board of Van Lanschot Kempen.

 Axel speaks and writes regularly about technology, law, society and their continuously changing relationship.
 His publications and writings have spurred several legislative debates on the European and Dutch level and have been covered by a.o. the Financial Times, CBS News, RT, Sud Deutsche and the Wall Street Journal.
 He maintains a blog at Freedom to Tinker and his website www.axelarnbak.nl, where you can access and download all his writings and his book for free.

-She was also named leading practitioner in the Guide to the World’s Leading Labour and Employment Lawyers.
-She is member of the worldwide Baker & McKenzie’s ethical Committee and Head of Diversity and Inclusion.
+Mirjam was also named leading practitioner in the Guide to the World’s Leading Labour and Employment Lawyers.
+She is a member of the worldwide Baker & McKenzie’s ethical Committee and Head of Diversity and Inclusion.
 She is a member of the board of the Concertgebouwfonds.
 Mrs. De Blécourt studied Private Law and Tax Law at Leiden University and was admitted to the Amsterdam Bar in 1990.